fod-dev/fod-uploader-java/README.md

 ### Previous

-If you are using 3.1.0, the arguments are:
+The following table describes the FoDUploader arguments for 3.1.0:

 Short Name | Long Name              | Required? | Description
 ---------- | ---------------------- |---------  | --------------------------------------------------------